glitchassassin/digital-garden/content/Screeps infrastructure.md

 1. Drop-mining containers (remote or in-room) generally don't need to be built before RCL3.
 Containers reduce loss, but getting to reservers will boost income and so extensions are a higher priority.
 Once income is being maximized with reservers, roads & containers at sources will reduce losses and improve hauler efficiency.
 2. The initial three labs are not very useful at RCL6 - it's probably worth waiting until RCL7 when you can build six instead.
 See [discussion in #botarena.](https://discord.com/channels/860665589738635336/865974501505237022/1002953782407221308)

 Barriers (walls and ramparts) can have a maximum of 300M hitpoints, but it usually makes sense to maintain these at a lower threshold.
-A good active defense will repair barriers as they are attacked,
+A good active defense will repair barriers as they are attacked, so the barrier just needs to hold until a repairer is spawned.

 ## Repairing